sachin9996/APL-Project/README.md

 The program should be executed in command line by the following command: python main.py input_file <optional,default=sys.stdin>

 It takes the input graph specified through input file, given as command-line argument, and applies Tarjan's algorithm on it and displays the final result as a step by step animation of the working of the algorithm which finaly produces the graph with isolated strongly connected components.

-It then enters a slideshow mode where oen can navigate through the individual pictures using the arrow keys.
+Possible Errors:

+When the number of arguments is not equal to one, the program displays an error message "The number of arguments is not one.
+Enter the filen name::" and ignores the command line arguments and just takes the input form the keyboard(sys.stdin),runs the algorithm on it and displays the output calculated.

+When the Filename mentioned in the command line does not exist in the directory, the program displays an error message "The specified file does not exist, Enter another file name:" and ignores the command line arguments and just takes the input form the keyboard(sys.stdin),runs the algorithm on it and displays the output calculated.

 CONTRIBUTORS
 --------------------------------------------------------------------------------------